Mathieu-Hallez/chatop-back/README.md

 ## Licensing

-This project was built under the Creative Commons licence.
+This project was built under the MIT licence.